• Skip to primary navigation

 Jump to Recipe

-Ham and Brie sandwich on a wooden board.
+Fancy ham and cheese sandwich on a plate.

 Jump to:

-Ladies and gentlemen, it’s HOT outside.
-I love my kitchen as much as the next girl, but at the end of a sultry afternoon I come home and look at the stove and I just…can’t…do it.
+Ladies and gentlemen, sometimes we just don’t have it in ourselves to make dinner.
+I love my kitchen as much as the next girl, but at the end of a long day now and then I and look at the stove and I just…can’t…do it.

 That’s when it is handy to have a nice pile of sandwich recipes in your back pocket.
 Recipes that involve dealing with only one large kitchen appliance, and that is the refrigerator.